-You may be able to offer transportation or the use of some of your items.
-Check around your house for extra goods.
+You may be able to offer items you have at home that you no longer need.
 For example, students could use extra blankets, pillows, jackets, sweaters, hats, mittens, tables, fans, silverware, plates, cups, etc. to have in their rooms.
 One family even had an extra dorm fridge that their student was thrilled to borrow.
 Most of us have plenty of extra items in our homes, and would be glad to clear them out for a year or more.
 If you really want them back, be sure to keep an inventory of what goes out and comes back.

-If the student feels he/she needs to buy supplies for school or his/her room, it is nice to bring your student to a store.
+If the student feels they needs to buy supplies for school or their room, it is nice to bring your student to a store.
 The options are limited in town.
 However, Helping Overcome Poverty Effect (H.O.P.E.), Round Robin, Neat Repeats, and other thrift stores also have a lot of what the students need.
 You may also have advice about the best places to shop in Burlington and Williston.
 You may want to take students to yard sales, where they can often find useful items at very reasonable prices.
 Be prepared to explain the concept of a "yard sale" to them.